Fayette County Online DataFayette County was organized January 18, 1838, created from the counties of Colorado and Mina.

 Includes books for sale by Fayette Heritage Museum & Archives

-Online articles in the Quarterly of the Texas State Historical Association from the Texas State Historical Association website:
+Online articles in the Quarterly of the Texas State Historical Association from The Portal to Texas History: